 19. Deposits for band instruments, music, uniforms and other regalia, which school band members take on excursions to foreign countries.

-20. Eye safety devices for specified courses or activities that are likely to cause injury to the eyes.
+20. And eye safety devices for specified courses or activities that are likely to cause injury to the eyes.